qodex2/Cofense/README.md

 6. That seems pretty straight-forward.
 CoCreateInstance, etc.
 7. Any old task will do, even one that doesn't actually do anything.
 8. CLSID_CTaskScheduler, 0x148BD52A...
-9. I'm going assume you're simply looking to see if I can write reasonably clear code that deals with a C++ COM interface.
-I'm going to assume you're not looking for extensive error handling and recovery, sophisticated logging, or an impressive user-friendly interface.
+9. I'm assuming you're mainly looking to see if I can write reasonably clear code that deals with a C++ COM interface.
+I hope you're not looking for extensive error handling and recovery, sophisticated logging, or an impressive user-friendly interface.
+This is a "sample", after all.
 The links in my resume will demonstrate my skills in those areas if you're interested.
-## Strategy ##
+## Key Classes ##
-What are the classes in this problem domain?
-Task, Trigger, and TaskScheduler seem like the obvious choices.
+**Task**.
+Manage the variable used to define a task.
+Options exist to create default values.

+**Trigger**.
+Extend the MSTask TASK_TRIGGER struct.
+Provide three ctors to initialize the struct, either with or without an end time.
+A trigger type is optional.
+Provide setters for flags and trigger type.

+**TaskScheduler**.
+Interact with the Windows Task Scheduler to save or delete a task.
+All interaction with the COM interfaces occurs here.

+**COMManager**.
+Use RAII to manage COM initialization/uninitialization.

+**ResourceManager**.
+Use RAII to manage COM Resources.
+Anything that needs to be released is guaranteed to be released.

+**TaskException**.
+Just about anything that can posibly go wrong with configuration or instantiation of a Task results in a TaskException being thrown.
+Deal with wide string issues because std::exception is build around char*